What is Apache Flink?

 It is mainly used for real-time data stream processing either in the pipeline or parallelly.
 It is also used in the following types of requirements:

 It can be seen that Apache Flink can be used in almost every scenario of big data.

 Working with Apache Flink

 It works in a Master-slave fashion.
-It has distributed processing that’s what gives Flink it’s lightning fast speed.
-It has a master node that manages jobs and slave nodes which executes the job.
+It has distributed processing that’s what gives Flink it’s lightning-fast speed.
+It has a master node that manages jobs and slave nodes that executes the job.

 It is the future of big data processing.
 Below are some of the advantages mentioned.

 - High performance and low latency